tug17/HESS-Paper-Code/README.md

    - `src/run_preprocessing.py` python file for preprocessing indices
    - `src/run_tuner.py`         python file to train our ML models
 - `tb_logs/`             contains tensorboard logs for all model variants evaluated during the tuning process
-- `models/`              contains final trained models, fold predictions and evaluated metrics
-   - `models/ARIMA`      contains ARIMA result files
-   - `models/PBHM-HLSTM` contains PBHM-HLSTM result files and model save files for each fold
-   - `models/eLSTM`      contains eLSTM result files and model save files for each fold
 - `fig*.ipynb`               notebooks used to create paper figures
-- `h_create_tables.ipynb`    notebook used to create paper all Latex tables
+- `post_create_tables.ipynb`    notebook used to create paper all Latex tables
-- `h_evaluate_metrics.ipynb` notebook to evalute the model performance metrics and saves them into a ".txt" file
+- `pre_evaluate_metrics.ipynb` notebook to evalute the model performance metrics and saves them into a ".txt" file
 - `environment.yml`          contains installed packages and dependencies

 ## Setup to run the code locally